Allen-Tildesley/examples/GUIDE.md

 &Dagger; Indicates a larger system size, _N_=864, needed to make the link-list method viable.
 Note that the speedup is not enormous for this system size, corresponding to 4&times;4&times;4 cells.

-&sect; The constant-pressure simulation was run at _P_=0.99, the program default.
+&sect; The constant-pressure simulations were run at _P_=0.99, the program default.

 &sharp; The `smc_nvt_lj` program was tested (a) in default, single-particle-move, mode, with &delta;t=0.1;
 (b) in multi-particle mode, moving 100% of particles, with &delta;t=0.02;